yairgil/Docker-Provider/Health/onboarding_instructions.md

 # Onboard to Azure Monitor for containers Health(Tab) limited preview

-For on-boarding to Health(Tab), you would need to follow two steps
+For on-boarding to Health(Tab), you would need to complete two steps
 1. Configure agent through configmap to collect health data.
 [Learn more about ConfigMap](https://docs.microsoft.com/azure/azure-monitor/insights/container-insights-agent-config#configmap-file-settings-overview)
-2. Access `Health tab` with feature flag to view health tab. [aka.ms/HealthPreview](https://aka.ms/Healthpreview)
+2. Access Health(Tab) in Azure Monitor for Containers Insights experience in portal with feature flag URL. [aka.ms/HealthPreview](https://aka.ms/Healthpreview)

 ## Configure agent through ConfigMap